conterra/mapapps-selection-actions/src/main/js/bundles/dn_selectionactions/README.md

 ### AreaSelectSpatialInputWidgetModel:
 Use _selection-actions-area_ useIn-property to show stores in the area selection widget.
-Use the priority property to to define an order of the stores (Stores with a higher priority are placed at the top of the store selection list).
+Use the priority property to define an order of the stores (Stores with a higher priority are placed at the top of the store selection list).

 ```json
 {